-This iconic resort in Northern Finland is in the heart of Lapland and is undoubtedly one of the best places to experience the incredible northern lights in a stunning Lapland glass igloo.
+The iconic glass igloo hotel in Lapland in Northern Finland is undoubtedly one of the best places to experience the incredible northern lights in a stunning Lapland glass igloo.
 Kakslauttanen Arctic Resort has a number of different accommodation choices and you can also take part in some extraordinarily fun activities, from husky riding to aurora hunting.

 The resort is also beautiful to visit during the summer months.
 Explore incredible forests and beautiful lakes as the country’s natural beauty comes to life and you find yourself experiencing the midnight sun.
 A short flight from Helsinki, you’ll need to get to Ivalo airport – something we can arrange for you.
 We encourage combining your trip to Lapland with a few nights in the Finnish capital Helsinki.

-Prices start from £895 per person for three nights excluding flights.
+Prices start from £1295 per person for three nights half board.
 Excursions are optional extras.

 - Cost Category: Gold